-Amputations caused by diseases are treated differently than those caused by accident or other reasons.
+Amputations caused by diseases are treated differently than those caused by accidents or other reasons.
 Diseases like diabetes or peripheral artery disease (PAD) will probably result in a decline from most life insurance companies.

-The reason life insurance companies are so hard on people with amputations caused by a disease is that life expectancy becomes more difficult to predict.
+The reason life insurance companies are so hard on people with amputations caused by disease is that life expectancy becomes more difficult to predict.
 Conditions can worsen and become difficult to manage.

 Just because you cannot get a standard policy doesn’t mean that you are up a creek without a paddle.
 Guaranteed issue life insurance is an option, and several policies are affordable for most people.